Meet the OWWL Team

 Ground Based

-We are also looking for community members in Bakersfield, California who are interested in housing a low-cost sensor within their community.
+We are looking for individuals and organizations willing to install and maintain a low-cost air sensor in Bakersfield, California.
 Our sensors require an outdoor power outlet, access to outside air, and a WIFI connection.
-Examples of previous sensor location include: outside of individual homes, libraries, schools, or colleges.
+Examples of previous sensor location include outside of individual homes, libraries, schools, or colleges.

-We will provide citizen scientist with training to operate the low-cost sensors, and with educational and networking opportunities to learn more about ozone, the sensors, and how to interpret the data.
+We will provide citizen scientists with the sensors and training to operate these simple-to-use sensors, and with educational opportunities to learn more about ozone, the sensors, and how to interpret the data.
 This ground-based citizen science data will be incorporated into Central California Asthma Collaborative’s SJVAir website and app.

 The Process